The tusker elephant starts the perahera, honestly carrying the casket.

 Key Tips for a Successful Street-Side Experience

-Arrive Early: For regular nights (August 18–25), aim to secure a spot by 6:30 PM.
-For the final, peak nights (August 26–27), you should arrive by 5:30 PM or earlier, as the sidewalks fill up extremely quickly.
+Go Early to the street : For regular nights (August 18–25), aim to secure a spot by 6:30 PM.
+For the final, peak nights (August 26–27), you should arrive by 2:30 PM or earlier, as the sidewalks fill up extremely quickly.

-Reserve Your Space: Locals often “book” their spots early in the day by laying down a plastic mat or sheet.
+Allocate Your Space: Locals often “book” their spots early in the day by laying down a plastic mat or sheet.
 If you plan to watch from the pavement, consider bringing a mat to claim your space.
-Be prepared to stay in that spot for the duration of the wait.
+Stay in that spot for the duration of the wait.

 Choose Your Location Wisely: